brigaldies/GettingAndCleaningData/codebook.md

 -------- | -----------
-activity_label | The label of the activity (Walking, sitting, etc.) See the possible activity codes and labels in the previous section. subject_number | Subject number tBodyAccmeanX | By activity and subject-grouped **mean** of the time-domain X-dimension body acceleration mean tBodyAccmeanY | By activity and subject-grouped **mean** of the time-domain Y-dimension body acceleration mean tBodyAccmeanZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body acceleration mean tBodyAccstdX | By activity and subject-grouped **mean** of the time-domain X-dimension body acceleration standard deviation tBodyAccstdY | By activity and subject-grouped **mean** of the time-domain Y-dimension body acceleration standard deviation tBodyAccstdZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body acceleration standard deviation tGravityAccmeanX | By activity and subject-grouped **mean** of the time-domain X-dimension gravity acceleration mean tGravityAccmeanY | By activity and subject-grouped **mean** of the time-domain Y-dimension gravity acceleration mean tGravityAccmeanZ | By activity and subject-grouped **mean** of the time-domain Z-dimension gravity acceleration mean tGravityAccstdX | By activity and subject-grouped **mean** of the time-domain X-dimension gravity acceleration standard deviation tGravityAccstdY | By activity and subject-grouped **mean** of the time-domain Y-dimension gravity acceleration standard deviation tGravityAccstdZ | By activity and subject-grouped **mean** of the time-domain Z-dimension gravity acceleration standard deviation tBodyAccJerkmeanX | By activity and subject-grouped **mean** of the time-domain X-dimension body acceleration jerk mean tBodyAccJerkmeanY | By activity and subject-grouped **mean** of the time-domain Y-dimension body acceleration jerk mean tBodyAccJerkmeanZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body acceleration jerk mean tBodyAccJerkstdX | By activity and subject-grouped **mean** of the time-domain X-dimension body acceleration jerk standard deviation tBodyAccJerkstdY | By activity and subject-grouped **mean** of the time-domain Y-dimension body acceleration jerk standard deviation tBodyAccJerkstdZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body acceleration jerk standard deviation tBodyGyromeanX | By activity and subject-grouped **mean** of the time-domain X-dimension body angular velocity mean tBodyGyromeanY | By activity and subject-grouped **mean** of the time-domain Y-dimension body angular velocity mean tBodyGyromeanZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body angular velocity mean tBodyGyrostdX | By activity and subject-grouped **mean** of the time-domain X-dimension body angular velocity standard deviation tBodyGyrostdY | By activity and subject-grouped **mean** of the time-domain Y-dimension body angular velocity standard deviation tBodyGyrostdZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body angular velocity standard deviation tBodyGyroJerkmeanX | By activity and subject-grouped **mean** of the time-domain X-dimension body angular velocity jerk mean tBodyGyroJerkmeanY | By activity and subject-grouped **mean** of the time-domain Y-dimension body angular velocity jerk mean tBodyGyroJerkmeanZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body angular velocity jerk mean tBodyGyroJerkstdX | By activity and subject-grouped **mean** of the time-domain X-dimension body angular velocity jerk standard deviation tBodyGyroJerkstdY | By activity and subject-grouped **mean** of the time-domain Y-dimension body angular velocity jerk standard deviation tBodyGyroJerkstdZ | By activity and subject-grouped **mean** of the time-domain Z-dimension body angular velocity jerk standard deviation tBodyAccMagmean | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude mean tBodyAccMagstd | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude standard deviation tGravityAccMagmean | By activity and subject-grouped **mean** of the time-domain gravity acceleration magnitude mean
+activity_label | The label of the activity (Walking, sitting, etc.) See the possible activity codes and labels in the previous section. subject_number | Subject number tBodyAccmeanX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration mean tBodyAccmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration mean tBodyAccmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration mean tBodyAccstdX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration standard deviation tBodyAccstdY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration standard deviation tBodyAccstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration standard deviation tGravityAccmeanX | By activity and subject-grouped **mean** of the time-domain X-axis gravity acceleration mean tGravityAccmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis gravity acceleration mean tGravityAccmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis gravity acceleration mean tGravityAccstdX | By activity and subject-grouped **mean** of the time-domain X-axis gravity acceleration standard deviation tGravityAccstdY | By activity and subject-grouped **mean** of the time-domain Y-axis gravity acceleration standard deviation tGravityAccstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis gravity acceleration standard deviation tBodyAccJerkmeanX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration jerk mean tBodyAccJerkmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration jerk mean tBodyAccJerkmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration jerk mean tBodyAccJerkstdX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration jerk standard deviation tBodyAccJerkstdY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration jerk standard deviation tBodyAccJerkstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration jerk standard deviation tBodyGyromeanX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity mean tBodyGyromeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity mean tBodyGyromeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity mean tBodyGyrostdX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity standard deviation tBodyGyrostdY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity standard deviation tBodyGyrostdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity standard deviation tBodyGyroJerkmeanX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity jerk mean tBodyGyroJerkmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity jerk mean tBodyGyroJerkmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity jerk mean tBodyGyroJerkstdX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity jerk standard deviation tBodyGyroJerkstdY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity jerk standard deviation tBodyGyroJerkstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity jerk standard deviation tBodyAccMagmean | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude mean tBodyAccMagstd | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude standard deviation tGravityAccMagmean | By activity and subject-grouped **mean** of the time-domain gravity acceleration magnitude mean